-If you have diabetes and a low blood glucose count, you have a serious problem.
+If you have diabetes and have already experienced hypoglycemia (low blood sugar) you already know you can have a serious problem.

 That problem is hypoglycemia.

-Hypoglycemia can occur in anyone with diabetes if they’re taking medication to lower their blood glucose.
-If you have type 1 diabetes and you’re insulin dependent, you stand a good chance of developing hypoglycemia.
+Hypoglycemia can occur in anyone with diabetes, especially if they’re taking medication but especially injected insulin to lower their blood glucose.
+If you have type 1 diabetes and you’re insulin dependent, you stand a higher chance of developing hypoglycemia.

-The symptoms can be mild and easy for you to recognize.
-A quick fix is to load up on carbohydrates and go on your way; however, the symptoms can be severe enough to cause you to lose consciousness, possibly even diabetic coma and death.
+The symptoms might be mild and easy for you to recognize.
+However, the symptoms can be severe enough to cause you to lose consciousness…

 If those prospects concern you, they should.
 The really frightening thing is this –